Why Did I Create This Home Learning Space?

 First, I bought a trifold foam board at Target.
 You can use cardboard (which I linked to), but I like the foam better.
 I cut these boards in half and taped up the edges with washi tape because I wanted it to look nice.

-On the left side of the board, I glued a sheet of paper that says “Work in Progress”.
+On the left side of the board, I glued a sheet of paper that says “Work in Progress.”
 Then, I used a hot glue gun to stick a binder clip over the paper.
-Next, we clipped a reusable dry erase pocket to it so that she can slip her work in it.
+Next, we clipped a reusable dry erase pocket to it to slip her work into it.

 No more messy papers!